MatteoGuadrini/Butterfly-Backup/README.md

 Butterfly Backup is a _simple_ command line wrapper of rsync for _complex_ task, written in python.

 ## Why butterfly?
-Butterfly Backup exploits the potential of rsync with maximum simplicity, and more.
+Butterfly Backup exploits the potential of rsync with maximum simplicity, maximum flexibility and more.
+Moreover, its greatest strength is the organization of backups in a catalog, easy to consult.

 ## What can I do?
-With Butterfly Backup I can perform single or group backups (Full, Incremental and Mirror), restore and archive old backups.
+With Butterfly Backup I can perform single or group backups (Full, Incremental, Differential and Mirror), restore, export, list and archive old backups.

 ## How can you do it?
-Naturally through the synergy of rsync and OpenSSH technology.
+Naturally through the synergy of rsync and OpenSSH technology and the power of Python..

 ## Which platforms support?
-Butterfly Backup run on Linux, BSD, MacOSX and Windows(with cygwin, see config [docs](https://Butterfly-Backup.readthedocs.io/en/latest/))
+Butterfly Backup run on Linux, BSD, MacOSX and Windows(with cygwin, see [config docs](https://Butterfly-Backup.readthedocs.io/en/latest/))

 ## Real uses
 This list consists of only a few examples; applications can be endless:
-* Backing up a folder where I store my photos over the years;
+* Backing up periodically (ex. once a month) a folder where I store my photos over the years;
 * Log's backup of one or more servers;
 * Backup of users of one or more machines;
 * Backup system config of much servers;
 * Create a backup snapshot of the my laptop;
-* Create a central server than backupping client and server
+* Create a central server than backupping client and server;
 * Backup a entire file server, incrementally;

 ## Real possibilities
-- Configuration for silently backup
+- Configuration for silently or bulk backup
 - All backup are organized into a catalog
 - List single or all backup by the catalog
+- List detail of a single backup
 - Backup single PC, with Full,Incremental,Differential and Mirror mode;
 - Backup more PCs, with Full,Incremental,Differential and Mirror mode (with parallelism algorithm);
-- Backup custom folder or predefined data (User,Config,Application,System,Log)
+- Backup custom folder or predefined data (User,Config,Application,System,Log): see [backup docs](https://butterfly-backup.readthedocs.io/en/latest/#backup)
 - Restore backup on the same PC
 - Restore backup in other PC
 - Restore backup in other operating system
 - Apply retention policy to delete old backup
 - Archive old backup in other file system or same (zip backup folder)
+- Export one backup to another file system

 # Butterfly Backup: in action
-**Transform rsync in a powerfully backup/restore tool**
+**Transform rsync in a powerfully backup/restore/archive tool**

 ## Operation
 All operation of Butterfly Backup are _server to client_, agent-less.